-Prevent type 2 diabetes with The Diabetes Prevention Program (DPP)
+Prevent type 2 diabetes with the Diabetes Prevention Program

 Find education and support across Minnesota for people who have prediabetes or are at high risk for type 2 diabetes.

-The DPP is a Center for Disease Control and Prevention (CDC)-led, proven lifestyle change program that can help people with prediabetes cut their risk of developing type 2 diabetes in half.
-A trained lifestyle coach works with participants to teach lifestyle skills needed to make lasting changes – like eating healthier, adding physical activity and managing stress.
+The Diabetes Prevention Program (DPP) is a Centers for Disease Control and Prevention (CDC)-led, proven lifestyle change program that can help people with prediabetes cut their risk of developing type 2 diabetes in half.
+A trained lifestyle coach works with participants to teach lifestyle skills needed to make lasting changes — like eating healthier, adding physical activity and managing stress.

-The goal of this year-long program is for participants to lose 5 to 7% of their body weight and gain 150 minutes of weekly physical activity.
-Program participants meet a minimum of 16 times weekly in the first six months and then monthly over the next six months.
+The goal of this year-long program is for participants to lose 5 to 7 percent of their body weight and gain 150 minutes of weekly physical activity.
+Program participants meet weekly for 16 weeks over an initial six-month period, and monthly over the next six months.

 The DPP curriculum is based on findings from the Diabetes Prevention Program research study, a randomized controlled trial conducted by the National Institutes of Health.

-This study showed that people with prediabetes who lost a modest amount of weight — 5 to 7%, or about 15 to 20 pounds for most people — reduced their risk of developing type 2 diabetes by 58% over a three year period.
+This study showed that people with prediabetes who lost a modest amount of weight — 5 to 7 percent, or about 15 to 20 pounds for most people — reduced their risk of developing type 2 diabetes by 58 percent over a three year period.

-The Diabetes Prevention Program is also offered across Minnesota in health care, community and worksite settings.
+The DPP is offered across Minnesota in health care, community and worksite settings.
 Find a nearby program by following one of these links below.

 - Find Minnesota Diabetes Prevention Program